wp-plugins/yith-woocommerce-ajax-navigation/README.txt

 = The page doesn't update after clicking on a WooCommerce filter =

 The issue could be related to the fact you are using a non-standard template for a WooCommerce shop page.
 To solve it, you should ask to the theme's author to use WooCommerce standard HTML classes.
+As an alternative:
+**For version prior to 2.2.0:**

-As an alternative, you can use this piece of code in functions.php file of your theme:
+you can use this piece of code in functions.php file of your theme:

 `
 if( ! function_exists( 'yith_wcan_frontend_classes' ) ){